Miracloon/pflotran-documentation/source/user_guide/cards/process_model_cards/waste_form_general_card.rst

    No additional sub-block cards are required.

 * **MECHANISM FMDM sub-block cards:**

+   For additional inputs required for this mechanism see :ref:`FMDM Mechanism`.

    If the FMDM mechanism is used, follow these instructions on how to link the external FMDM:
    :ref:`running-pflotran-fmdm`.